 During the banquet, the bride and groom walk around the tables giving small gifts to the guests, which are usually figurines as a souvenir of their attendance at the celebration.

-Also during this walk they take photos with the guests, and the guests take the opportunity to give them envelopes with money or any other detail for the bride and groom.
+Also during this walk they take photos with the guests, and the guests take the opportunity to give them envelopes with money or any other small gift for the bride and groom.

 Normally in this tradition, the groom’s best man buys the groom his tie, which symbolises good fortune and luck.